-What Every Nonprofit and Company Should Know About Cause Marketing
+What Every Nonprofit Should Know About Cause Marketing

-Cause marketing began on a national scale in the early 1980s, when American Express partnered with a nonprofit group that was raising funds to restore the Statue of Liberty.
+There are a few early campaigns that vie for the distinction of being first, but the campaign most often cited was launched in the early 1980s when American Express partnered with a nonprofit group that was raising funds to restore the Statue of Liberty.

 American Express gave a portion of every purchase through its credit card to the cause, plus an additional donation for every new application that resulted in a new credit card customer.
 The company also launched what was at the time a huge advertising campaign.

-The results are now legendary: The Restoration Fund raised more than $1.7 million, and American Express card use rose 27 percent.
-New card applications also increased 45 percent over the prior year.
+The results are now legendary: The Restoration Fund raised more than $1.7 million, and American Express card use rose 27%.
+New card applications also increased 45% over the prior year.
 All of this was accomplished with a three-month campaign.

 Everyone involved was a winner.
 The charitable cause received needed funds, and American Express increased sales of its product and achieved a reputation for social responsibility.
-American Express even coined the term "cause-related marketing."
+American Express is even credited with coining the term "cause-related marketing."

 How Cause Marketing Works